Wealthimple offers a variety of investment platforms for new and experienced investors to grow their portfolios while saving on investment fees.

 You can also invest under three different portfolio themes:

 You can view the historical performance and returns of each portfolio type on the Wealthsimple website.

 Both Wealthsimple Invest and Trade account assets are protected by the Canadian Investor Protection Fund (CIPF) against firm insolvency (up to $1 million).

 Your accounts are protected using “state-of-the-art security”, encryption, 2FA, and backups.

 Wealthsimple is a popular Canadian company with over 15 billion in assets under management and 1.5 million users across its products.

 New Wealthsimple clients can take advantage of the following promotional offers when opening an account:

-Wealthsimple Trade: Get a $150 bonus when you open a new account and fund and trade at least $300 worth of assets (stocks or ETFs) within the first 30 days.
+Wealthsimple Trade: Get a $25 bonus when you open a new account and fund with at least $150.

 Wealthsimple Invest users get access to two innovative tools: